Lease: Leasing property

+The agreement may also feature terms that explain circumstances for potential increases in rent, among various other conditions.

 Deposit

 The security deposit is often handled as an escrow deposit, owned by the tenant, but held by the landlord until the premises are surrendered in good condition (ordinary wear and tear excepted).
 In some states, the landlord must provide the tenant with the name and account number of the bank where the security deposit is held, and pay annual interest to the tenant.
 Other regulations may require the landlord to submit a list of pre-existing damage to the property, or forfeit the security deposit immediately (because there is no way to determine whether a prior tenant was responsible).
 In UK the government has introduced deposit protection scheme leading to several property inventory services which can optionally be used to carry out an inventory.

 Insurance

 In order to rent (alternatively called lease) in many apartment buildings, a renter (lessee) is often required to provide proof of renters insurance before signing the rental agreement.
 There is a special type of the homeowners insurance in the United States specifically for renters—HO-4.
 This is commonly referred to as renter's insurance or renter's coverage.
 Similar to condominium coverage, referred to as a HO-6 policy, a renter's insurance policy covers those aspects of the apartment and its contents not specifically covered in the blanket policy written for the complex.
 This policy can also cover liabilities arising from accidents and intentional injuries for guests as well as passers-by up to 150' of the domicile.
 Renter's policies provide "named peril" coverage, meaning the policy states specifically what you are insured against.
 Common coverage areas are: